 Once you verify the caller is a customer, you can easily notify them of an upcoming payment and have the option to be routed to an IVR payment system.

 4. Find Locations

-Policyholders can listen to a list of locations, that can help them, based off of their type of claim.
+Policyholders can listen to a list of locations, that can help them, based on their type of claim.
 For example, a customer with an auto claim can find a body shop.
 A customer that has a non-medical emergency can find a doctor.

 5. Account or Policy Information

-Customers call the system to retrieve information on account, balance, payment due amount/date, coverage provisions, etc.
+Customers call the system to retrieve information on an account, balance, payment due amount/date, coverage provisions, etc.